AdvancedCustomFields/docs/guides/blocks.md

 ### 1. Register a Block

-Similar to registering a post type in WP, the [acf_register_block()](https://www.advancedcustomfields.com/resources/acf_register_block/) function allows you to register a custom block type from your functions.php file.
+Similar to registering a post type, the [acf_register_block()](https://www.advancedcustomfields.com/resources/acf_register_block/) function allows you to register a custom block type from your functions.php file.
 This function accepts an array of settings that you can use to customize your block including a name, description and more.

 💡 This example only uses a small handful of the available settings so please be sure to read the [acf_register_block()](https://www.advancedcustomfields.com/resources/acf_register_block/) docs for a full list.

 ```
 function register_acf_blocks() {

-	// register a testimonial block
+	// register a testimonial block.
 	acf_register_block(array(
 		'name'				=> 'testimonial',
 		'title'				=> __('Testimonial'),